tensorush/tensorush.github.io/content/bmb.md

 # **General**

-Check out my [CV](https://tensorush.github.io/cv/en.pdf) for the relevant academics, jobs, projects, and socials.
+You can subscribe to my blog by pasting [its Atom Feed link](https://tensorush.github.io/atom.xml) in your [news feed reader](https://en.wikipedia.org/wiki/News_aggregator) of choice.
+I use [NetNewsWire](https://netnewswire.com) on macOS/iOS.
+Also, check out my [CV](https://tensorush.github.io/cv/en.pdf) for the relevant academics, jobs, projects, and socials.

 # **Sports**